Florida Open Container Law FAQs

 What Should I Know About Open Container Laws When I’m Not Driving?

-In Clearwater, for example, alcoholic beverages are not permitted on any beaches or public property for that matter.
+In Clearwater, for example, alcoholic beverages are not permitted on any beaches or public property.
 The same holds true in Tampa unless you are visiting the Riverwalk area, between the Tampa Bay History Center and Water Works Park.
-However, open containers are only permitted if you purchase alcohol from designated establishments; are carrying no more than two drinks, which have to be in plastic cups with the Riverwalk logo; and it’s between 11 a.m. and 1 a.m.
+However, open containers are only permitted if you purchase alcohol from designated establishments and are carrying no more than two drinks, which have to be in plastic cups with the Riverwalk logo, and it’s between 11 a.m. and 1 a.m.

 What Can You Do to Ensure That You Are Not Breaking Florida Alcohol Laws?